 Many privately held Rainforest land are currently on sale with prices averaging around Rs.
 5 Lakhs per acre (~US\$ 2,000 per acre).
-New owners, often ignorant of the importance of protecting the biodiversity but only focused on maximizing their profit, take no time to clear-cut or burn down these virgin Rainforests that has stood up for millions of years.
+New owners, often ignorant of the importance of protecting the bio-diversity but only focused on maximizing their profit, take no time to clear-cut or burn down these virgin Rainforests that has stood up for millions of years.
 Sri Lanka is losing valuable giant Hora (Dipterocarpus Zeylanicus) trees found nowhere else on earth, which are currently felled down in unprotected private forests.
 Rainforest Protectors Trust aims to purchase and permanently protect these lands according to the above conservation plan together with willing sponsors and donors supporting the funding of the projects.

-As of January 2024, we have protected 5 lands with primary rainforest totaling more than 30 acres bordering Sinharaja World Heritage Rainforest to create a protected buffer zone.
+As of January 2024, we have protected 5 conservation lands totaling more than 30 acres of primary rainforest and bordering several streams and Kudawa river.

 Deeds for the purchased lands are issued to "Rainforest Protectors Trust" ensuring these forest lands are permanently protected.